Your questions answered

 Q: Will vehicles arrive at night?

-Traffic management plans will be developed as part of our proposal and, although the site will be staffed 24 hours a day, it will not accept waste at night and there will be no traffic or movement of waste outside of normal operational hours.
+Traffic management plans have been developed as part of our proposal and, although the site will be staffed 24 hours a day, it will not accept waste at night and there will be no traffic or movement of waste outside of normal operational hours.

 Emissions, noise and odour